 When I first ventured into the world of spirituality I found myself in a group whose core teaching was all about self purification.
 The walls of the centre were adorned with prints of renaissance paintings, such as Saint George slaying the dragon, to inspire and motivate us students to become spiritual warriors engaged in the ‘inner’ struggle of ‘good’ versus ‘evil’.
 And the goal of this holy war on oneself?
-To reach the ‘promised land’.
-To become totally pure.
-To live in eternal peace and happiness.
+To exterminate all that’s ‘bad’ in us and so reach the ‘promised land’.

 And as the holy war breaks out it’s not a pretty sight.
 We find a whole army of evil phantoms marching in our thoughts.
 They tell us we’re no good, a talentless waste of space, an unlovable bum.
 But as soon as we reach for our trusty sword of truth they change tact, persuading us that we need them desperately: to appear intelligent and exciting; to be loved and admired; that they are the ones who protect us and make us the best that we can be.
 This is a powerful riposte and we feel a little dazed, but it’s early days and our determination is strong and we’re soon leading the charge once more.
 A thought pops up out of nowhere, “how can it be that I am so defiled with sin?”
 We start to blame our parents, our teachers, our culture, blame, blame, blame argh!
 There’s the fiend again!
 Then we feel guilt for all the blaming, guilt, guilt, guilt argh!
 And again!
 We reach for our sword once more but the enemy is a cunning master of disguise and suddenly switches sides, becoming all conciliatory, even offering to help draw up a list of all the offending evil thoughts in need of extermination – and would we like the list in alphabetical order?
 And so it goes on and on.
 Thoughts attacking in packs with whole multi layered stories of how we’ve been wronged and abused, or how we’ve been negligent and irresponsible; feelings of anxiety, fear and desire all raining down with thoughts judging thoughts judging thoughts.